NWSpitfire/NFS-SMB-and-Secondary-Drive-Setup-Guide-in-Linux/readme.md

         sudo mount -t cifs -o credentials=/etc/.smbcreds //10.20.3.4/SATA-10TB-HDD/Main\ Storage\ Pool/My\ Album /mnt/ER-10TB-SMB/

-###### NOTE: In this case the command will accept spaces in the share path, so long as it is prefaced with a \ .
+###### NOTE: In this case the command will accept spaces in the share path, so long as it is preceeded with a \ .
 However where possible use the ASCII value for space (040).

 3. If the command ran successfully it should output nothing, to check the share mounted correctly check mounted directories.